 - cornstarch – thickens things up

-- sugar – sweetens the pudding
+- white sugar – sweetens the pudding

-- eggs – binds everything together
+- large eggs – binds everything together

 - spices – enhances the flavor

-Those are the only ingredients you need to be in 'comfort food heaven' in just 30 minutes!
+Those are the only ingredients you need to be in comfort food heaven in just 30 minutes!